Assistant Secretary of State for Near Eastern Affairs

-List of Assistant Secretaries of State for Near Eastern and South Asian Affairs, 1958–1992
+Near Eastern and South Asian affairs, 1958–1992

-List of Assistant Secretaries of State for Near Eastern Affairs, 1992–present
+Near Eastern affairs, 1992–present

 On August 24, 1992, the Bureau of Near Eastern and South Asian Affairs divided into a separate Bureau of Near Eastern Affairs and a Bureau of South and Central Asian Affairs.
-At that time, Edward Djerejian became Assistant Secretary of State for Near Eastern Affairs; he was also concurrently Acting Assistant Secretary of State for South and Central Asian Affairs until May 30, 1993.
+At that time, Edward Djerejian became assistant secretary of state for Near Eastern affairs; he was also concurrently acting assistant secretary of state for South and Central Asian affairs until May 30, 1993.